vanhoesenj/CartoDB-SQL/README.md

 * This DZone [Reference Card #190](https://dzone.com/refcardz/essential-postgis) serves as a nice quick reference.
 You can download the PDF and tape it on your desk!
 Or not...
 * [Boundless](http://workshops.boundlessgeo.com/postgis-intro/) offers a nice tutorial complete with data. ***Note**: the advantage of using CartoDB is you don't need to install PostgreSQL & PostGIS on your own machine.*
 * For more advanced PostGIS users I highly recommend the"[PostGIS Cookbook](http://j-vh.me/1OlPWZE)" by Corti et al. (2014).
-And I would follow [Steven Mather](https://twitter.com/smathermather) (for more than just PostGIS-related topics, you like drones too right?)
+And I would follow [Steven Mather](https://twitter.com/smathermather) (for more than just PostGIS-related topics; you like [drones](http://opendronemap.github.io/odm/) too right?)
 * I also recently ordered "[How Do I Do That In PostGIS](http://j-vh.me/1OlPI4O): Illustrating Classic GIS Tasks" by Arthur Lembo.
 Still need to work through this one.
 * There is also "[PostGIS Essentials](http://j-vh.me/1OlQqzc)" by Angel Marquz, which I haven't reviewed or ordered.
 * And lastly, if you REALLY want to dive deep into database architecture (it gets deep fast, but still fascinating), Reynold Xin maintains a great GitHub repository of [seminal papers](https://github.com/rxin/db-readings).